Outbound route

 Execution layer

-Local ad surfaces, landing pages, and funnel logic rebuilt only after the positioning holds.
+Local ad pages and sales materials, landing pages, and funnel logic rebuilt only after the positioning holds.

 For US Outbound.